damienbod/bff-aspnetcore-angular/README.md

 ![BFF production](https://github.com/damienbod/bff-aspnetcore-angular/blob/main/images/bff-arch-production_01.png)

 Configure the YARP reverse proxy to match the Angular nx URL.
 This is only required in development.
+I always use HTTPS in development and the port needs to match the Angular nx developement env.

 ```json
  "UiDevServerUrl": "https://localhost:4201",